Are You Spending Too Much on Training by Spending Too Little?Add bookmark

 No matter how cheap or efficient a training effort, it's a waste, rather than a cost, if it's impossible to achieve expected or promised results.

-Bottom line: If a training expenditure is deemed incapable of producing either business-driven and/or or needed core competency results from the very beginning, it must be viewed as a " match to money " initiative.
+Bottom line: If a training expenditure is deemed incapable of producing either business-driven and/or needed core competency results from the very beginning, it must be viewed as a "match to money" initiative.

 That said, in many instances "convenient rationalization" or lack of understanding of the subject matter being taught has caused many L&D organizations to spend too much on training by spending too little.